MarksKolbanevs/rotatio-operators-theory/README.md

 # rotatio-operators-theory
 A theory describing recurring patterns at different scales through rotation operators
 ### Important links
-If you are here by hashtags like: primary-numbers, natural-numbers, mersenne-number, circle-geometry please visit a OSF work about circle, you can download file through files.
+If you are here by hashtags like: primary-numbers, natural-numbers, mersenne-numbers, circle-geometry; please visit a OSF work about circle, you can download file through files.
 It is about founded series that interlink pi, natural numbers, Mersenne numbers in one place: https://osf.io/4sakd/?view_only=05ca836c24e1459799ebdd41f80d8d05

 ## Abstract